jceipek/jceipek.github.com/content/projects/makingFasterSystems/index.md

 2. How fast does it go?
 and then repeatedly measure and make changes until the actual speed approaches the estimated optimal theoretical speed.

 When determining these values, it's important to differentiate *latency* (how long it takes to do something) from *throughput* (how many of those things you can do in a given timeframe).
+To understand the difference between latency and throughput, think of a laundromat.
 If a laundromat has 3 washing machines that each take 1 hour to wash a load of laundry, it will take no less than 1 hour to wash 1 load of laundry.
 The latency is 1 hour.
 Adding washing machines won't make it go faster, but a faster washing machine would.
 However, with 3 machines, you can wash up to 3 loads of laundry at the same time.
 The throughput is 3 loads/hour.

-For the rest of this section, I'll use latency measurements from the "brain" of a robotic display case I programmed in 2018.
+For the rest of this section, I'll use latency measurements from the "brain" of a reactive robotic display case I programmed in 2018.
 Among other things, the brain was responsible for deciding the colors of 1189 individual LEDs, 30 times per second (once every 33 milliseconds) using a slow $35 computer.
-Determining the colors was the slowest part of the program (over 100 milliseconds), and I needed to make it much faster.
+In this problem, the throughput was fixed -- the brain always needed to update all 1189 LEDs -- and the maximum acceptable latency was 33 milliseconds.
+Unfortunately, determining the colors was the slowest part of the program and by itself took over 100 milliseconds on the $35 computer.
+I needed to make it much faster.
 How did I know to focus on this part of the program?
 I used profiling tools.

-> "It is often a mistake to make a priori judgements about what parts of a program are really critical, since the universal experience of programmers who have been using measurement tools has been that their intuitive guesses fail."
+> "It is often a mistake to make a priori judgments about what parts of a program are really critical, since the universal experience of programmers who have been using measurement tools has been that their intuitive guesses fail."
 >
 > -- Knuth

 Profiling tools often produce icicle graphs -- visualizations that show how long different parts of a process take using labeled rectangles arranged such that substeps are lower down than the steps that depend on them.
 In this icicle graph (produced using [viztracer](https://github.com/gaogaotiantian/viztracer) and [Spall](https://gravitymoth.com/spall/spall-web.html) on my fast 2019 laptop), we can see that `animationStep` is a substep of `animationTick`, which is itself a substep of `_run`.
 The yellow rectangles labeled `animationStep` are wide, which suggests that the program is spending a lot of time in `animationStep` (around 50 milliseconds with profiler overhead).
 ![](/projects/makingfastersystems/animation_step_icicle_profile.png)

 When I first started practicing optimization, my approach was to measure the latency of an existing system, make some changes, measure again, and discard the changes if the newer measurement was slower.
 I notice many other people do this as well.
 This is a mistake.